 Unfortunately, you may end up paying a portion of your spouse’s gambling debts.
 This seems fundamentally unfair, but consider it this way: what would have happened if your spouse won the same amount of money while gambling?
 It would be marital property and subject to equitable division.
 That is the court’s (general) reasoning behind shared debt.

 A qualified attorney can work to ensure fair and equitable child support and alimony payments, even in wake of debt.
-For more information, contact the team at the Brown Law Offices for a confidential initial consultation.
+For more information, contact the team at the law firm of Barna, Guzy & Steffen, Ltd. for a confidential initial consultation.